 Other personnel working on the Project site may include ecologists, OceanaGold staff or other contractors.
 These personnel will comply with the same hygiene protocols to ensure their equipment does not become a vector for soil movement.
 As stated above, this will be particularly important for personnel such as ecologists and weed control operators whose tasks require working off track.

-Figure 2: Operational drill rig and rod storage.
+Figure 2: Typical portable rig set up.

-4.0 Kauri Dieback Management in Wharekirauponga Operation
+4.0 Kauri Dieback Management

 4.1 General Principles